aptech/docs/docs/CR-gmmFit.rst

         These arguments are passed untouched to the user-provided moment function by gmmFit.
     :type ...: TODO

-    :param gCtl: an instance of an gmmControl structure.
-The following members of gCtl are referenced within the gmmFit routine:
+    :param gCtl:  The following members of gCtl are referenced within the gmmFit routine:
-    :type gCtl: TODO
+    :type gCtl: an instance of an gmmControl structure

     .. csv-table::
         :widths: auto